cocos/cocos-docs/en/editor/inspector/index.md

 The Component checkbox indicates the enabled/disabled state of the component.
 When unchecked, the component is disabled and will not participate in rendering.

 Below the node properties, all the components attached on the node and the component properties are listed.
 As with the node properties, clicking on a component's name toggles the collapsed/expanded state of that component's properties.
-In the case of many components attached on the node, collapese infrequently modified component properties to get a larger working area.
+In the case of many components attached on the node, collapse infrequently modified component properties to get a larger working area.

 To the right of the component name are buttons for **Help Documentations** and **Component Settings**.
 - The Help Documentations button jumps to the official documentation page for the component.
 - The Component Settings button allows resetting, deleting, moving up, moving down, copying the component, paste the component's value, paste it as a new component, etc. for the component.

-The properties and settings of each component are different, please refer to the [Components](../../editor/components/index.md) documentation for details.
+The properties and settings of each component are different, please refer to the corresponding component description documentation for details.

 ## Adding components